 3. Entire Distribution Network

-Food-grade warehouses understand the need to have quality shipping to and from the warehouse as well as cross-docking procedures when necessary.
+Food-grade warehouses understand the need to have quality shipping to and from the warehouse, as well as cross-docking procedures when necessary.
 A good logistics partner for food-grade materials will help you procure dedicated refrigerated and dry van fleets to and from the warehouse so that your product arrives fresh and ready to be eaten.

 4. Produce vs Meat vs Frozen Goods

 The handling rules for various food-grade products differ greatly.
 Meat products and by-products have rules about cooking and cross-contamination with products meant to be eaten raw.
 Live plants require specific light, humidity, and temperature storage protocols.
-Frozen goods require temperatures well below freezing to ensure that there is not any partial thawing in the product.
+Frozen goods require temperatures well below freezing to ensure that there is no partial thawing in the product.

 These are part of what makes handling and storage of food-grade inventory a difficult system to arrange.
 Food-grade warehouses specialize in understanding these needs and working with manufacturers, other distributors, retailers, and wholesalers to ensure that food is handled according to the best industry and governmental requirements.